daveprowse/virtualization/kvm/kvm-install-debian-12/kvm-install-debian-12.md

 `GRUB_CMDLINE_LINUX="intel_iommu=on"`
 - Then, `update-grub` or and/or reboot system.

+> Note: For Debian 12, this is not necessary as IOMMU works fine out of the box - that is, if it is available on the hardware platform in question, and is enabled in the BIOS/UEFI.

 ### Support for other items (devices, freezer, etc)

 In `/etc/default/grub` make the following additions: